tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll (champion: 5th level; epic: 9th level).
-In addition, with this version of the charm person spell, you can target multiple creatures with less than 40 total hp (champion: 96 hp; epic: 266 hp), targeting creatures with the lowest hit points first.
+Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll, 5th level; epic: 9th level).
+In addition, with this version of the charm person spell, you can target multiple creatures with less than 40 total hp (champion: 96 hp at champion tier, and 266 hp at epic tier, targeting creatures with the lowest hit points first.

 **Quirk:** Bossy.